 • Shipwreck Cove

-to the MSC Cruises excursion Agios Dionysios Church, with its impressive bell tower and shrine to Zakynthos' patron saint.
+Choose an MSC Cruises excursion to the Agios Dionysios Church, with its impressive bell tower and shrine to Zakynthos' patron saint.
 Next, travel inland towards the village of Machairado, to learn about ancient traditional pottery techniques from a local artisan.
 The tour proceeds to the charming Bochali, where you’ll appreciate beautiful views of Zakynthos and its old Venetian Fortress.
 Finally, stop by the seaside resort of Tsilivi to spend some retail or beach-side leisure time.